Adaptive Sampling and Clipping for Private Worst-Case Group Optimization: Sampling Variance Analysis

-All training algorithms we discussed follow an SGD-style\footnote{All algorithm could readily be adapted to rely on other optimizers, such as Adam, but this is beyond the scope of our work.} scheme.
-As such, their convergence properties are largely determined by the \emph{variance} of their respective updates~\citep{ghadimi2013stochastic,chen2020understanding}, which are stochastic due to the sampling of data batches and the added random noise.
+All of training algorithms we have discussed follow an SGD-style\footnote{Our algorithm could readily be phrased for other optimizers, such as Adam, but this is beyond the scope of our work.} scheme, with common elements such as noise added for privacy, and group reweighting.
+Thus, we can consider their convergence properties jointly by analyzing a generic algorithm (presented formally in \cref{alg:generic-noisy-wgo}) which performs WGO with noise added to both the model updates and the group weight updates.
+This model does not capture all aspects of these algorithms because clipping is not included.
+Clipping is a significant added complication, as the group weightings $\lambda$ also affect the relationship between gradient norms and clipping for \lossreweightingShort and \acronym.
+Our theorem, stated informally here, and in full detail in \cref{thm:genericConvergenceThm}, is as follows:

-The additive noise contribution is a direct consequence of the assigned privacy budget, and can be directly read off from the algorithm.
-In contrast, the variance due to sampling depends on the specific batch construction, so it requires a more detailed analysis.